Low back pain sets society back vast amounts of money; how is this cost of sickness made up?

 condition which would not otherwise be billed if that condition in fact did not

 exist.
 And that amounts to far more than just the chiropractor or surgeon's fees.
+If you have no personal medical insurance, take a good look what follows; it's mind boggling.

 Economic costs related to low back pain are extremely difficult to measure.
 For example, the so called OPPORTUNITY cost is that value which corresponds best to another and perhaps better use of that money;